8 Best Yoga Poses To Relieve Allergic Rhinitis

 7. Salamba Sarvangasana (Shoulder Stand)

 About The Pose- Salamba Sarvangasana or the Shoulder Stand is an inverted posture and is considered the queen of all asanas.
 It is an advanced-level shoulder stand.
-Practice the pose in the morning on an empty stomach and clean bowels, and hold it for 30 to 60 seconds.
+To perform the asana, lie on your back and lift your legs so that your feet point toward the ceiling.
+Support your back with your hands and slowly raise your torso until you are resting on your shoulders.
+Hold it for 30 to 60 seconds.
+Practice the pose in the morning on an empty stomach and clean bowels.
 It can be increased up to 7 minutes if there is no pain or pressure in the head or neck.

 Benefits For Allergic Rhinitis- Salamba Sarvangasana calms your nerves.
 It reduces your insomniai A sleeping condition where a person finds it difficult to fall and stay asleep due to unhealthy sleeping habits or certain medications. and irritability.
 The pose improves blood flow into your lung area.
 It’s a physically challenging pose initially, but, over time, and with consistent practice, one can experience the therapeutic effects.